section-engineering-education/engineering-education/content/articles/quarkus-configuration-profiles/index.md

 - [Conclusion](#conclusion)
 - [References](#references)

-### Key takeaways
-Some points to be taken in by the end of the article follow up include:
-- What is Quarkus Configuration Profiles
-- Importance of configuration profiles
-- Some ways of setting up configuration profiles in Quarkus.
-These include setting the profiles in the `application.properties` and 'YAML' files.
-- Easily navigating between the profiles set during the development stages.

 ### Prerequisites
 For one to follow up with the code examples and explanations given in the article, the following will be required:
 - Latest Java Development Kit installed on the machine.
 Version 17 is used for the article.
 - A good Java IDE.
-[IntelliJ](https://www.jetbrains.com/idea/download/) version `2021.2.2` was used for the article, as seen in the screenshot captured.
+IntelliJ version `2021.2.2` was used for the article, as seen in the screenshot captured.
+Download IntelliJ [here](https://www.jetbrains.com/idea/download/).
 - Familiar with databases.
 - A good internet connection.
 The internet is for fetching indexes for quick development and project generation.